 - Acting as Counsel in UNCITRAL arbitration proceedings in respect of disputes arising from the construction of a hydroelectric power plant in South America (including advocate in all procedural and substantive hearings);

-- Providing advice and conducting UK arbitration proceedings in respect of disputes arising from the construction of a new government agency headquarters in Bristol;
+- Providing advice and conducting UK arbitration proceedings in respect of design and workmanship defects disputes arising from the construction of a new government agency headquarters in Bristol;

-- Advising in respect of disputes (pre-proceedings) arising from renovation works at the Royal Albert Hall;
+- Advising in respect of disputes arising from the redevelopment of the Royal Opera House, and the renovation works at the Royal Albert Hall;

 - Advising and adjudicating in a dispute arising from the construction of luxury residential property in West London;

 - Advising and adjudicating in multiple disputes arising from the renovation and hotel conversion of a UK country manor house;